emaicus/Rangers-and-Ruffians/docs/Book_of_Lore.md

 __Gifts:__

 * __Level 0__
-  * __God Of Knowledge:__ {'description': 'You have advantage on intelligence checks.', 'type': 'advantage'}
+  * __God Of Knowledge:__ You have advantage on intelligence checks.
-  * __Minor God Of Intelligence:__ {'description': 'Gain one effective intelligence, and the corresponding spell point.', 'type': 'general'}
+  * __Minor God Of Intelligence:__ Gain one effective intelligence, and the corresponding spell point.
 * __Level 10__
-  * __Major God Of Intelligence:__ {'description': 'Gain three effective intelligence, and the corresponding 3 spell points.', 'type': 'general'}
+  * __Major God Of Intelligence:__ Gain three effective intelligence, and the corresponding 3 spell points.
 * __Level 5__
-  * __Greater God Of Intelligence:__ {'description': 'Gain two effective intelligence, and the corresponding 2 spell points.', 'type': 'general'}
+  * __Greater God Of Intelligence:__ Gain two effective intelligence, and the corresponding 2 spell points.

 #### Hesh